 Health and Hospital Expenditures

-Spending on health and hospitals includes spending on community and public health programs, government-owned hospitals, and government payments to privately owned hospitals.1 Census counts most Medicaid spending as public welfare, but includes some Medicaid spending under the health and hospital expenditure category.
+Census counts most Medicaid spending as public welfare, but it includes some Medicaid spending under the health and hospital expenditure category.

 - How much do state and local governments spend on health and hospitals?